liondw/Signal-Alignment/README.md

 To ensure accessibility, I design the resources with simplicity and clarity in mind.
 The design process involves brainstorming ideas, researching and gathering information, sketching and prototyping, and designing and refining the resources via feedback.
 I use AI tools where ethical to assist in the design process.
 You can **view my projects in progress in the projects tab above**.

 ## Where to begin 🖼
+I am prioritizing the design of educational slides articulating the AI alignment problem, as well as some immediate ways to contribute to a solution.

-I have created an [**Introduction to David Shapiro's Heuristic Imperatives**](https://github.com/liondw/Signal-Alignment/blob/c413cb0f631a3b6324c73831f095fab3cb78d50b/Heuristic%20Imperatives%20Graphics/Heuristic%20Imperatives%20-%20Introduction.pdf) communicate this specific proposal to the AI alignment problem, and am working on a companion short explainer video for easier direct sharing.
+I have already created an [**Introduction to David Shapiro's Heuristic Imperatives**](https://github.com/liondw/Signal-Alignment/blob/c413cb0f631a3b6324c73831f095fab3cb78d50b/Heuristic%20Imperatives%20Graphics/Heuristic%20Imperatives%20-%20Introduction.pdf), a proposed framework to solving the AI alignment problem, and am working on a companion short explainer video for easier direct sharing.
 Please note that this is an education effort to draw more attention and discussion to this topic, and this proposal is not a comprehensive solution to the AI alignment problem.

 View these directly by clicking on the files and folders in this repository above.